Rufus Wheeler Peckham (1809–1873)

-Rufus Wheeler Peckham (December 20, 1809 – November 22, 1873) was an American lawyer, jurist, and congressman from New York from 1853 to 1855.
+Rufus Wheeler Peckham (December 20, 1809 – November 22, 1873) was an American jurist and politician who served in the United States House of Representatives for New York's 14th congressional district from 1853 to 1855.

-He was the father of U.S. Supreme Court justice Rufus W. Peckham.

-Biography
+Aside from his time in Congress, Peckham served on the New York Supreme Court and New York Court of Appeals.
+Two of his sons were nominated to the Supreme Court of the United States, the younger of whom, Rufus W. Peckham, was successfully confirmed by the Senate.

+Peckham ultimately died in the November 1873 sinking of the SS Ville du Havre.

+Early life

-Peckham was born in Rensselaerville, New York in Albany County on December 20, 1809 to Peleg Benjamin (1762–1828) and Desire (Watson) Peckham (1767–1852).
-He graduated from Union College at Schenectady in 1827, where he was an early member of The Kappa Alpha Society, and after studying law was admitted to the bar in 1830.
+Peckham was born in Rensselaerville, New York, in Albany County on December 20, 1809, to Peleg Benjamin (1762–1828) and Desire (Watson) Peckham (1767–1852).
+Raised in Cooperstown, New York, he attended Hartwick Seminary.

+Peckham graduated from Union College at Schenectady in 1827, where he was an early member of the Kappa Alpha Society.
+After reading law under Greene C. Bronson and Samuel Beardsley, he was admitted to the bar in 1830.
+Alongside his brother, George W. Peckham, and brother-in-law, Joseph Colt, he opened a successful private law firm.

 Political career

-He served as the district attorney of Albany County from 1838 to 1841.
+Appointed by Governor William L. Marcy, Peckham served as the district attorney of Albany County from 1838 to 1841.
+In 1845, Peckham ran for Attorney General of New York, but he lost the New York State Legislature's vote to John Van Buren.

-Congress

-Peckham was elected as a Democrat to the United States House of Representatives from New York's 14th District, serving in the Thirty-third Congress from March 4, 1853, until March 3, 1855.
-During his term, he was the chairman of the U.S. House Committee on Revolutionary Claims.
+Peckham was elected as a Democrat to the United States House of Representatives from New York's 14th District, serving in the 33rd United States Congress from March 4, 1853, until March 3, 1855.
+During his term, he was the chairman of the House Committee on Revolutionary Claims.
+Additionally, Peckham was a vocal opponent of the 1854 Kansas–Nebraska Act for violating the terms of the 1820 Missouri Compromise.

-Later career
+Judicial career

-Peckham afterwards returned to legal practice in a partnership with Judge Lyman Tremain, until he was elected to serve as a justice of the New York Supreme Court for the Third Judicial District, from 1861 until 1869.
-He then sat as an associate judge on the New York Court of Appeals from July 4, 1870, until his death.
-It is believed that he was under consideration for appointment to the U.S. Supreme Court at the time of his death.
+Peckham returned to legal practice in a partnership with Judge Lyman Tremain until he was elected to serve as a justice of the New York Supreme Court for the Third Judicial District from 1861 until 1869.
+He then sat as an associate judge on the New York Court of Appeals from May 17, 1870, until his death.